-A job shadow/externship provides an inside look at jobs, organizations, and career paths.
-Job shadows/externships are offered only in the spring semester.
+Job shadow provides an inside look at jobs, organizations, and career paths.
+Job shadows are offered year round.
 They are unpaid and cannot be taken for credit.
-They vary from a half-day to as many as 5 days and are sponsored by alumni and friends of Suffolk.
+They vary from a half-day to a full day and are sponsored by alumni and friends of Suffolk.

 Through this experience, you can:

-- Make smart choices about electives, internships, minors and other academic decisions in your junior and senior years.
+• Make smart choices about electives, internships, minors and other academic decisions

 The Job Shadow Program is starting again during the Spring 2017 semester!
 Come back for updates and feel free to reach out with any questions.